 We asked well-known published authors to tell us how they really write their books – from the nitty-gritty of their daily writing process through to what it is they love most about writing.
 The results may surprise you!

-Read on to find out how to write a book the way published authors really write theirs, and as a bonus in our next blog post, we will be sharing successful writers’ top tips for a happy writing career.
+Read on to find out how to write a book the way published authors really write theirs, and find out how to get started writing yourself!

 How to write a book – the top line